lifebit-ai/cloudos-cli/README.md

 To choose AWS batch, you can use the flag `--batch`.
 In addition, you can specify the AWS batch queue to use, from the ones available in your workspace (see [here](#get-a-list-of-the-available-job-queues)) by specifying its name with the `--job-queue` parameter.
-If none is specified, the last suitable queue in your workspace will be selected by default.
+If none is specified, the most recent suitable queue in your workspace will be selected by default.
 Example command:

 ```bash